Sue Challis

 April 2021Too much coronavirus bullshit on social media…here is Babylon, my short film https://vimeo.com/createevaluate/babylon … just accepted into the Tebbs Gallery Human Mind online exhibition https://www.tebbsgallery.com/upcoming-exhibitions which starts 15th May 2021

-March 2021 – Oct 2021- bog bodies and sphagnum moss I’m working with artist-led Arts Council England Meres & Mosses project Working in collaboration with artists Andrew Howe, Kate Johnstone, Sculpture Logic http://www.sculpturelogic.co.uk/homepage.aspx and Australian Kim Goldsmith Mosses and Marshes project https://eco-pulse.art/ and local young people from Wem Youth Club
+March 2021 – Oct 2021- bog bodies and sphagnum moss with artist-led Arts Council England Meres & Mosses project Working in collaboration with artists Andrew Howe, Kate Johnstone, Sculpture Logic http://www.sculpturelogic.co.uk/homepage.aspx and Australian Kim Goldsmith Mosses and Marshes project https://eco-pulse.art/ and local young people from Wem Youth Club – produced 4 x 10m canvas banners with cynotypes, polysterene prints, letterpress, drawings, paintings with acrylics and peat bog mud etc which were hung on the (then) new Mammoth Viewing Tower on Whixall Moss and now decorate the hot desking facility at Soulton Hall, Wem.
+See separate page above for more detail.

 In March 2020 I was accepted for a 4-week Artists Residency in Northern Italy for July 2020 by the Rensing Arts Centre, California, working on artwork about sense of place and connection, Vivo Qui/I Live Here making video and mixed media work at home and in Italy STOP PRESS residency deferred until July 2021 – and now to July 2022 – because of Coronavirus – but the work will go on.
 Even more important now to reach out internationally – and I’m learning Italian!
 Daft little videos here starting to link a small hilltop village in Liguria with a small market town in Shropshire…STOP PRESS AGAIN… Residency delyaed until 2022 by coronavirus…and…cancelled….